ArtSabintsev/Guitar/README.md

 ## About
 This library seeks to add common string manipulation functions that are needed in both mobile and server-side development, but are missing in Swift's Foundation library.

+The full documentation can be found at http://www.sabintsev.com/Guitar/.

 ## Project Status

 - **Release**: Alpha (until v0.1.0)